Aroostook County Historical and Art Museum

-The Aroostook County Historical and Art Museum is located at 109 Main Street, in the White Memorial Building, in Houlton, Maine.
+The Aroostook County Historical and Art Museum is located in the White Memorial Building at 109 Main Street in Houlton, Maine.
 The museum was founded in 1937, after the building, a handsome 1903 Colonial Revival house, was donated to the town by the White family.
 The building was listed on the National Register of Historic Places in 1980.
-The Houlton Museum’s collections include artefacts and documents from Ricker Classical Institute and Ricker College; the photography collection of E. B. White; militaria and domestic objects; and art from the Houlton POW camp from WWII.
+The Houlton Museum's collections include artefacts and documents from Ricker Classical Institute and Ricker College; the photography collection of E. B. White; militaria and domestic objects; and art from the Houlton POW camp from WWII.